 On June 24, 2015, the Company completed the acquisition of 100% of the common shares of SAOA.
 Under the terms of the Share Purchase Agreement (the "SPA") signed on May 4, 2015, the Company issued 11,915,238 common shares of the Company on the closing date and may be required to make cash payments of up to US\$4 million, less certain deductions for advances and other adjustments as defined in the SPA, in up to up to four instalments contingent on SAOA achieving certain income targets during any of the fiscal quarters beginning after the closing date of the transaction and ending on or before December 31, 2017.
 Contingent payments are due 30 days after the end of any fiscal quarter that triggers such payment and will be adjusted for certain working capital items and related future cash flows.
+At the end of Q2 it was unlikely that triggers for such contingent payments would be achieved.
 Pursuant to the acquisition, the Company advanced US \$0.4 million to SAOA which was used for working capital and business expansion and US \$0.4 million was paid to the Vendors as an advance against future contingent payments.